 Designer Sarah Richardson is known for her trademark style of livable elegance, and this simple country mantel is a perfect example.
-The seemingly effortless styling highlights but does't detract from the rich mahogany mantel.
+The seemingly effortless styling highlights, but doesn't detract from, the rich mahogany mantel.
 Everything is pretty, but not precious, and all the elements tie together to create a singular focal point.

 04 of 21

 A painting over a mantel is a traditional, yet still stylish, look—especially when leaning against the wall rather than hung.
 It's even better when there's three.
 The great thing about leaning items is that you can move them around and try different arrangements without any commitment.Continue to 5 of 21 below.

 Thom Filicia has a talent for designing chic spaces that are simple but always have a little unexpected flair.
 This mantel sums it up perfectly.
 The decor is minimal, yet the form and function are striking.
 The antlers over the mantel contrast beautifully with all of the straight lines around them, and the large pieces of art on either side widen the focal point, making it seem much wider than it really is.

 Anyone with a sophisticated decorating palette will appreciate this mantel decor from Robert Brown at the Southeastern Designer Showhouse.
 Building on a neutral foundation, the display makes use of graphic black and white images and a grey vase with a large-scale (but light) floral display.
 A black-framed mirror opens up the space, reflecting light and making the space appear larger.
 The result is pure elegance.